eclipse-tractusx/puris/docs/admin/Migration_Guide.md

 >
 > - Deploying an older version of the software may have used an older postgresql version.
 This is NOT applicable for the PURIS charts.
 > - The community is working out on how to resolve the issue.

+## Version 6.0.x to 7.0.x

+### Introduction of new submodels

+With version 7.0.0 the following new submodels were introduced:

+- Delivery Information Anonymized
+- Planned Production Output Anonymized
+- Item Stock Anonymized

+The newly added "MigrationCommandLineRunner" should automatically handle the update of the affected Digital Twins on application start.

+> [!note] Please make sure to verify that the affected Digital Twins were successfully updated.

 ## Version 5.0.x to 6.0.x